Good and Cheap is a gorgeous cookbook for people with limited income, particularly those on a $4/day food stamps budget.

 What is Good and Cheap?

-Good and Cheap is a free PDF cookbook for people with very tight budgets, particularly those on SNAP/Food Stamp benefits.
-It has been downloaded more than 500,000 times.
+Good and Cheap is a cookbook for people with very tight budgets, particularly those on SNAP/Food Stamp benefits.
+The PDF is free and has been downloaded more than 800,000 times.

 After the PDF went viral online, I launched a Kickstarter project to fund a print run, using a "get one, give one" system (like TOMS Shoes) so that people who bought a book for themselves could give another copy to a family in need.